Lab Group

 Dr. Raj Mukhopadhyay [Fulbright-Nehru Fellow]

-I am an environmental chemist with a background of soil and water science.
-I obtained BS (Agriculture) from Bidhan Chandra Krishi Viswavidyalaya, West Bengal, India in 2012 and MS (Soil Science) from Banaras Hindu University, Varanasi, India in 2014.
-I received PhD in Soil Science and Agricultural Chemistry from Indian Agricultural Research Institute, New Delhi, India in the year 2018.
-Prior to join McDonough group, I was working as a Soil Scientist at Central Soil Salinity Research Institute, Karnal, India.
-My previous research works focused on removal of organic and inorganic contaminants (metals, metalloids and emerging contaminants) from soil and water using modified clay minerals, biowastes, and nanomaterials in collaboration with colleagues from Australia, South Korea and Taiwan.
-Currently, I am working on development of engineered clay mineral adsorbents using naturally available clay minerals and biowastes to remove PFAS from contaminated water and reducing PFAS bioavailability to wheat crop, deciphering an inexpensive and green PFAS remediation method.
-Outside of working at the lab, I spend time in cooking, hiking and listening to music.
+I am a Fulbright-Nehru Postdoctoral fellow working in the area of Environmental chemistry and engineering at the McDonough lab, Department of Chemistry, Carnegie Mellon University.
+I received PhD in Soil Science and Agricultural Chemistry from Indian Agricultural Research Institute, New Delhi, India (2018).
+Prior to joining McDonough lab, I was a Soil Scientist at Central Soil Salinity Research Institute, Karnal, India.
+Currently, my research works focus on development of engineered clay mineral adsorbents using naturally available clay minerals and biowastes to remove PFAS from contaminated water and reducing PFAS bioavailability in food crops, deciphering an inexpensive and green PFAS remediation method.

 Group Lead

-Dr. Carrie McDonough – Assistant Professor of Chemistry
+Dr. Carrie McDonough (she/her) – Assistant Professor of Chemistry

 Alumni

-Jennifer Marciano, Thesis Master’s 2023 (Current Position: Chemist at Suffolk County Department of Health Services): Per/polyfluoroalkyl Substances in Northern Atlantic White Shark (Carcharodon carcharias) Plasma and Muscle
+Jennifer Marciano, Thesis Master’s 2023 (Current Position: Chemist, Suffolk County Department of Health Services): Per/polyfluoroalkyl substances in northern Atlantic white shark (Carcharodon carcharias) plasma and muscle

 Noor Hamdan, Project Master’s 2022 (Current Position: Ph.D.
-Student at Johns Hopkins University): Bioaccumulation of Sediment-Associated Per/Polyfluoroalkyl Substances (PFASs) in Marine Polychaetes
+Student, Johns Hopkins University): Bioaccumulation of sediment-associated per/polyfluoroalkyl substances (PFASs) in marine polychaetes